abdulkadireyigul/fastcore/fastcore/security/README.md

 # Security Module

-JWT-based authentication and permission management for FastAPI applications.
-This module provides tools for password hashing, JWT token generation/validation, authentication dependencies, and role-based access control.
+JWT-based authentication for FastAPI applications.
+This module provides tools for password hashing, JWT token generation/validation ve authentication dependencies.

+> **Note:** As of April 2025, role-based access control (RBAC) and permission checks are **disabled**.
+Only JWT-based authentication is active.
+All role/permission-related dependencies and examples are not functional unless you re-enable those features in the codebase.

 ## Features

 - Secure password hashing with bcrypt
 - JWT token generation and validation
 - FastAPI dependencies for protected routes
-- Role-based access control (RBAC)
-- Permission and scope-based authorization
 - No user model dependencies - works with any user representation

 ## Configuration